-Below is the text of a proposal I submitted to the ACBL’s C&C committee in the Spring of 2003.
-Alas they turned it down without comment.
+Below is the text of a proposal (cleaned up and links updated in 2024) I submitted to the ACBL’s C&C committee in the Spring of 2003.
+Alas, they turned it down without comment.

 Stop card use

-I propose that the ACBL adopt the Stop card regulation used by the WBF, with the clarification that the appropriate amount of time to leave the Stop card out is ten seconds.
+I propose that the ACBL adopt the Stop card regulation used by the WBF.
 The effect of this regulation would be the same as the one the ACBL used until November of 1995.
-This is the text the WBF uses:
+This is the text the WBF uses for play without screens:

-Another advantage is that making our regulation closer to the WBF’s contributes to making the rules more similar everywhere, which will make things easier both for ACBL players who play in the WBF and WBF players playing in the ACBL.
+A third advantage is that making our regulation closer to the WBF’s contributes to making the rules more similar everywhere, making things easier both for ACBL players who play in the WBF and WBF players playing in the ACBL.

 Is the procedure I propose perfect?
 Surely not.
 One problem is that players may not leave the Stop card out for an appropriate interval, replacing it after two or three seconds.
-This is addressed by the WBF regulation, and in any case we would be no worse off in this respect than at present.
-In my experience calls that are too hasty vastly outnumber those that are too deliberate.
+The WBF regulation addresses this, and in any case, we would be no worse off in this respect than at present.
+In my experience, calls that are too hasty vastly outnumber those that are too deliberate.

 Respectfully submitted,